How To Install a Smoke Detector

 - Smoke rises, so the ideal location for a detector is on the ceiling.
 Mounting it in the center of the ceiling is best.
 If it needs to be mounted elsewhere on the ceiling, it must be at least 4-inches from a wall.

 - Avoid corners where the walls meet the ceiling and where pockets of dead air sometimes form, preventing rising smoke from reaching the detector.

-- Most smoke alarms come with a mounting base that separates from the alarm itself.
+Most smoke alarms come with a mounting base that separates from the alarm itself.
 This base will have key-shaped screw holes to allow you to fasten the base to a wall or ceiling.
-Once you’ve determined the location for your alarm:
+It's time to start on how to install a smoke detector once you’ve determined the location for your alarm.